nagasudhirpulla/taming_python/blog/skills/pandas_series_to_dict.md

-## Skill - Convert pandas Series to dictionary in python
+## Skill - Convert pandas Series to dictionary and vice-versa in python

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)